Site Map

 - WAPL/WLA Conference Youth Services Scholarship: Laurie Renel-Faledas, Crandon Public Library

-WLA Membership/Professional Development & Youth Services Scholarship
+WLA Membership/Professional Development Scholarship - Previous Awards

 The purpose of this scholarship is to provide WVLS new directors and support staff the opportunity to attend a Wisconsin Library Association-sponsored conference to enhance professional development.
 Applicants can choose to attend the Wisconsin Association of Public Libraries (WAPL) Conference in May, or the WLA Conference in October.
 It is also meant to serve as a tool to develop technology and presentation skills.
 Also, the post-conference assignment is intended to reinforce/develop the scholarship winner’s technology and presentation skills.
 People who are selected for the scholarship will also be awarded a one-year membership to WLA.